NannyML/nannyml/docs/tutorials/thresholds.rst

 Walkthrough
 ===========

 We'll use an F1-score estimation as an example use case.
 But first, let's dive into some of the basics.
-Note that we're explaining how the thresholds work in the internals of NannyML.
-How you'll be using them is shown further down this page.

 NannyML compares the metric values it calculates to lower and upper threshold values.
 If the metric values fall outside of the range determined by these, NannyML will flag these values as alerts.

+To determine the lower and upper threshold values for a certain metric, NannyML will take the :ref:`reference data <data-drift-periods>`, split it into chunks and calculate the metric value for each of those chunks.
+NannyML then applies a calculation that transforms this array of chunked reference metric values into a single lower threshold value and a single upper threshold value.

-NannyML provides simple classes to customize this behavior.
+NannyML provides simple classes to customize this calculation.

 Constant thresholds
 -------------------